Get on board with food safety audits

 How are food safety audits carried out?

 Audits are typically carried out by third-party auditors who are trained and have auditing or food safety inspection qualifications and experience.
-The advantage they have from being a member of staff in the business is they can provide a fresh pair of eyes and a new perspective.
+The advantage they have over being a member of staff in the business is they can provide a ‘fresh pair of eyes’ and a new perspective.

 Auditors will visit the food premise and check all of the areas related to food production, including storage and service of food.
 They will also check handling of food, handwashing and staff cleanliness as well as practices such as cleaning practices, pest control measures, food shelf-life labelling, temperature control and management of allergens.

-During the audit, they will review documents and records related to food safety and allergens, inspect the premises for potential hazards, and chat to employees to ensure that they are trained to handle food safely.
-Finally they will provide a report detailing their findings with photos of non compliances, and make recommendations for improvement.
+During the audit, they will review documents and records related to food safety and allergens, inspect the premises for potential hazards, and chat to employees to ensure that they are trained to handle food safely and are following company procedures.

-An audit provides the food business with the information they need to address any issues identified at the time of the audit and implement corrective actions to make sure they don’t happen again.
+An audit report usually details the non compliances with photos as evidence and makes recommendations for improvement.
+This gives the food business an actionable plan and the information they need to address any issues identified at the time of the audit and the corrective actions required to make sure they don’t happen again.

 Food safety audits are a critical part of any food business owner’s toolbox.
-They help to ensure that the food they are making is safe for customers every day they are trading and to maintain public trust in their business and the food industry as a whole.
+The main goal of the audit is to ensure that food that is prepared and served is safe for customers every time.
+It also helps food businesses to maintain public trust in their business and the food industry as a whole.

-Remember that a 3rd party audit will only give a snap shot of standards at the time of the audit.
-It is also important for managers to do a weekly spot check and for staff to complete monitoring checks such as cleaning schedules, opening and closing checks every day.
+Remember that a 3rd party audit will only give a snap shot of food hygiene standards at the time of the audit.
+Therefore, it is also important for managers to do a weekly spot check and for staff to complete monitoring checks such as temperature checks, cleaning schedules, opening and closing checks every day.